-Choosing the best air purifier for the home or office, including a home office, can really improve the quality of life and enhance productivity.
+Choosing the best air purifier for the home or office, including a home office, can improve the quality of life and enhance productivity.
 The air purifiers in our list can help you breathe easier.
-The key is identifying the specific particulates you are concerned about and ensuring the air purifier you buy can filter them.
+Identifying the specific particulates you are concerned about and ensuring the air purifier you buy can filter them is key.
 You also must choose the right size purifier for your space.
 Whether you want to clean the air in a small office for the benefit of employees and customers — or make your home or home office more enjoyable — an air purifier can deliver peace of mind and comfort.

-- Top Pick for Best: LEVOIT Air Purifier
+- Top Pick for Best: Dyson Pure Cool Air Purifier and Fan

 - Runner Up: Blueair 211+ Air Purifier